daryllxd/lifelong-learning/programming/ruby/pry.md

     -i, --ivars          Show instance variables (in blue) and class variables (in bright blue) -G, --grep           Filter output by regular expression -h, --help           Show help

+## Rails Conf 2013 Pry-- The Good Parts! by Conrad Irwin

+Devs spend 60% of the time is spent debugging.

+Pry's variable on last output: `_`.